-- takes into consideration the needs, learning styles and abilities of all learners including those that are more able, and those with SEND needs. - includes lesson objectives. - incorporates regular opportunities for formative assessment (which informs planning). - shows progression in the learning of knowledge and skills, builds on previous learning and has clearly defined endpoints. - gives learners the opportunity to develop thinking and reasoning skills. - is relevant to the learners and addresses social disadvantages.

-- is personalised and pays attention to the strategies detailed in young people's IEPs. - equips learners with knowledge and cultural capital. - incorporates opportunities for reading. - incorporates spiritual, moral, social, and cultural education and an exploration of British Values.
+- takes into consideration the needs, learning styles and abilities of all learners, all of whom have SEND needs, and those who are more able - includes lesson objectives. - incorporates regular opportunities for formative assessment (which informs planning). - shows progression in the learning of knowledge and skills, builds on previous learning and has clearly defined endpoints. - gives learners the opportunity to develop thinking and reasoning skills. - is relevant to the learners and addresses social disadvantages. - is personalised and pays attention to the strategies detailed in young people's IEPs. - equips learners with knowledge and cultural capital. - incorporates opportunities for reading. - incorporates spiritual, moral, social, and cultural education and an exploration of British Values.